 Dan and Andrea DeWard, owners of Studio D2D, have been

 involved in the Michigan wedding and event industry for over 20 years.
-They, along with their very experienced team, participate with 75 - 100 weddings and events each year in various capacities.
+They, along with their very experienced team, participate with 100+ weddings and events each year at their Grand Rapids reception halls.

 Over the years Dan and Andrea have operated many lines of

 Grand Rapids.
 With their combined knowledge they make the perfect event coordinating team and love to share their experience with Brides, Grooms, Families and Corporate Event Staff.

-If you want a beautiful venue for your wedding or event take the time to meet with Studio D2D.
-It will save you time, money, and more importantly you can be comfortable knowing your event will be handled by the most experienced wedding & event team in the Michigan area.
+If you want a beautiful reception venue for your wedding or event take the time to meet with Studio D2D.
+It will save you time, money, and more importantly you can be comfortable knowing your event will be handled by the most experienced wedding & event team in the Grand Rapids area.

 Rachel said...
-My husband and I viewed Studio D2Ds reception space during construction, but after speaking with Dan & Andrea and seeing the space, the decision was easy.
+My husband and I viewed Studio D2Ds reception hall during construction, but after speaking with Dan & Andrea and seeing the space, the decision was easy.
 We were looking for a venue that was unique and Studio D2D delivered.
 They were slightly over our budget, but with the packages to choose from and what you get for your money, it all evens out.
 Not only are Dan & Andrea professional, but they have years of experience in the wedding industry which helped things run smoothly.
 They were both present the day of our reception and even stayed until the end to help clean up.